bitmakerla/estela/docs/bitmaker_cli/quickstart.md

 Hint: Run 'bitmaker init 23ea584d-f39c-85bd-74c1-9b725ffcab1d7' to activate this project
 ```

 With this, we have created a project in Bitmaker Cloud.
-Note the hint in the last line of the
+Note the hint in the last
-output.
-This shows us the ID of the project we have just created, which is in UUID format.
+line of the output.
+It shows us the ID of the project we have just created in
+UUID format.

 ### Linking a project